 - Pre-heat oven to 350 degrees

-- Prepare some foil by turning up the edges to catch any drips.
+- Prepare some foil by turning up the edges to catch any drips, or use a reusable sheet pan liner.

 - Lay salmon skin side down on the foil.
 Only add seasoning just prior to cooking.